 Medical centers worry that the physician-scientist pipeline leaks at the K level—their MD/PhDs either are not landing their K, or are not completing their research after they do land the K. This 5-hour workshop is particularly popular with medical centers seeking help for faculty writing K08/K23 submissions, but is broadly applicable to all K grantees at any institution.
 The format is similar to the R-series training above, but also covers the Career Development and Mentoring Plans for this submission type.

 I am happy to cover other aspects of NIH granstmanship that you believe a group of grantees might need.
-For instance, any of my virtual training topics can be offered at on-site trainings.
-Some of my best on-site training agendas and talks are born from collaborating with you.
+For instance, any of my virtual training topics can be offered at live trainings.
+Some of my best live training agendas and talks are born from collaborating with you.
 Please contact me for specific topics of interest.

 30-Min Grantee Consults